misiektoja/github_monitor/README.md

 ./github_monitor.py misiektoja -t "your_github_classic_personal_access_token"
 ```

-If you also want to monitor user's public repositories changes like new stargazers, forks, changed description etc., then use **-j** parameter:
+If you also want to monitor user's public repositories changes (e.g. new stargazers, watchers, forks, changed description etc.), then use **-j** parameter:

 ```sh
 ./github_monitor.py misiektoja -j